Bayesian computation for high-dimensional Gaussian Graphical Models with spike-and-slab priors: Efficiency of the MCMC algorithms

-Theorem \ref{thm:bdsgap_chang_omegageneral} proves that for $M=1$, the spectral gap is linear in $p$ and maximal degree $\bar d$.
-If $\bar d$ is fixed and one takes $M=p$ steps, then the gap is dimension-free (independent of $p$).
-As $M \to \infty$, this gap tends to 1 and BDMH becomes equivalent to the ideal Gibbs update.
+Theorem \ref{thm:bdsgap_chang_omegageneral} proves that for $M=1$, the inverse spectral gap of our conditional birth-death-swap kernel is bounded by a linear function of $p$ and the maximal degree $\bar d$.
+Moreover, if $\bar d$ is fixed and one takes $M=p$ steps, then the gap is dimension-free (that is, independent of $p$).
+As $M \to \infty$, this gap tends to 1 and BDMH becomes equivalent to the ideal Gibbs sampler.